Free Transport, Regulated Kites, Fixed Dates: How Basant Will Be Managed in Lahore

 After nearly two decades of bans, legal battles, and heated public debate, Basant is making an official comeback to Lahore.
 But here’s what most people are missing: this isn’t the same Basant you remember.

-The 2026 revival comes with something unprecedented in Pakistan’s festival management history — free public transport, regulated manufacturing, and a three-day controlled window.
-And honestly?
-The transport part might be more important than the kites themselves.
+The 2026 revival comes with something unprecedented in Pakistan’s festival management history.
+Free public transport, regulated manufacturing, and a strict three-day window.
+The transport part might actually matter more than the kites.

 🎯 Quick Facts at a Glance